DataDog/documentation/content/en/security/application_security/software_composition_analysis/_index.md

 ## Library Inventory

 The Datadog SCA Library Inventory helps you understand the list of libraries and its versions that compose your application.
-To access the library explorer, navigate to [Security > Application Security > Catalog > Library Explorer][8].
+To access the Library Explorer, navigate to [**Security** > **Application Security** > **Catalog** > **Library Explorer**][8].

 Since Datadog SCA covers your software development life cycle end-to-end, the libraries are detected throughout the entire lifecycle of the application.
-The library inventory contains everything you need to know about the libraries, including name and version, and other risk aspects such as licenses, and quality aspects.
+The library inventory contains everything you need to know about the libraries, including name and version, and other risk aspects such as licenses and quality aspects.

 {{< img src="/security/application_security/software_composition_analysis/asm_library_explorer.png" alt="Software Composition Analysis (SCA) library explorer page showing library vulnerabilities grouped by library." style="width:100%;" >}}

 ## Explore and manage SCA vulnerabilities

 The [Vulnerability Explorer][3] shows a complete list of the open source libraries detected by Datadog SCA used by your application at runtime, and reports security vulnerabilities associated with them.
 Datadog does **not** scan your source code, and the analysis is based on how your application behaves during runtime.
-The open-source libraries are monitored from the code commit to the repository (static point of view), to the applications running in production (runtime point of view).
+The open source libraries are monitored from the code commit to the repository (static point of view), to the applications running in production (runtime point of view).

-To switch to the code repository commit point of view, click on the **static** button.
+To switch to the code repository commit point of view, click on the **Static** button.
 The static view shows vulnerabilities from the _source code_ in your repositories.
-To switch to the _real-time_ point of view to the applications already running, click on the **runtime** button.
+To switch to the _real-time_ point of view to the applications already running, click on the **Runtime** button.
 The runtime view is the live view of your services being monitored by Datadog.

 {{< img src="/security/application_security/software_composition_analysis/asm_sca_vulnerabilities_2.png" alt="Software Composition Analysis (SCA) explorer page showing vulnerabilities sorted by static or runtime." style="width:100%;" >}}

 Select a specific vulnerability to see its details, including which services are affected, severity breakdown score, and recommended remediation steps.
-On the details explorer, you can also view impacted infrastructure to gain better insights to your overall attack exposure.
+On the Details Explorer, you can also view impacted infrastructure to gain better insights to your overall attack exposure.

 Within ASM, the severity of a vulnerability is modified from the base score to take into account the presence of attacks and the business sensitivity of the environment where the vulnerability is detected.
 For example, if no production environment is detected, the severity is reduced.